formkiq/formkiq-client-sdk-python/docs/DocumentsApi.md

 Get document's contents

-Retrieves the content of the document with the specified `documentId`. - If the content is plain text and under 6 MB, the content will be returned directly. - If the content is plain text but exceeds 6 MB, an error will be returned. - For documents not in plain text format, pre-signed S3 URLs will be returned to download the content from S3.
+Retrieves the content of the document with the specified `documentId`.
+- If the content is plain text and under 6 MB, the content will be returned directly.
+- If the content is plain text but exceeds 6 MB, an error will be returned.
+- For documents not in plain text format, pre-signed S3 URLs will be returned to download the content from S3.
 It is recommended to use the `/documents/{documentId}/url` endpoint to retrieve pre-signed S3 URLs for downloading the content.

+If the document has a Content-Type of text/, application/json, application/x-www-form-urlencoded the content field will be returned.
+All other Content-Type, the contentUrl field will be returned, which is a S3 Presigned url.

 ### Example